 This Alaska Mileage Plan buy miles promotion has ended.
 However, you can still purchase Alaska Mileage Plan miles.

 Alaska just launched its latest mileage flash sale, offering targeted Mileage Plan members the chance to buy miles with up to a 60% bonus.
 This promotion gives members the ability to buy Alaska miles for 1.85¢ a piece—which is a great deal for the right redemption.
 This up to 60% bonus runs now through September 15, 2022.

 A Note on Buying Alaska Miles

-Generally speaking, buying miles is not a good idea for most people.
-The reason for this being that you typically won't be able to redeem miles for a higher value than you purchased them.
-This is particularly true now, while the world sits in anticipation of when we'll be able to travel again, and financial uncertainty affects many of us—Alaska Airlines included.
+Still, generally speaking, buying miles is not a good idea for most people.
+This is because you typically won't be able to redeem miles for a higher value than you purchased them.

 With that said, there are some cases where it can make sense to buy miles.
 First, buying miles can still make sense if you need to top off your balance to complete a specific redemption.
 Second, you should consider buying miles if the cost is considerably cheaper than paying for the product you want outright.
 Both of these exceptions are magnified when there's a mileage sale—like there is right now.

 Alaska mileage sales are sometimes targeted, so different members may see different bonuses.
 You'll have to log in to your account to confirm which bonus you'll receive.
 But, the general terms for everyone include the following: